MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-aspnet-core/includes/9-summary.md

 ## Reset the Cloud Shell

-The scripts used in this module attempt to make temporary changes to your Cloud Shell preferences.
-To revert the Cloud Shell configuration changes, see the [Cloud Shell documentation on deleting personal data](https://docs.microsoft.com/azure/cloud-shell/troubleshooting#delete).
+The scripts used in this module attempt to make temporary changes to your Cloud Shell preferences without the need to reset your Cloud Shell configuration.
+If you want to reset your Cloud Shell to its default configuration, see the [Cloud Shell documentation on deleting personal data](https://docs.microsoft.com/azure/cloud-shell/troubleshooting#delete).

 ## Learn more about microservices